IvyZ23/group-getaway/design/concepts/TripPlanner/implementation.md

   /**
    * updateParticipant(owner: User, budget: Number, tripId: Trip) *
-   * @requires user to exist as a participant of trip (and caller to be owner)
+   * @requires user to exist as a participant of trip (and caller to be owner or user themself)
    * @effects updates user info in trip
    */
   async updateParticipant({